Penalties of a Marijuana DWI in North Carolina

 The good news is that a marijuana DWI can be hard to prove.
 Currently, there’s not a reliable field test for sobriety linked to pot use and a urine or blood concentration of THC, the euphoria producing ingredient in marijuana, isn’t a dependable indicator of whether you were driving while impaired.
-To avoid consequences ranging from fines, loss of driving privileges, and jail time, you need the experienced DWI attorneys at Randall & Stump, PLLC.
+To avoid consequences ranging from fines, loss of driving privileges, and jail time, you need the experienced DWI attorneys at Randall & Stump, Criminal Defense Attorneys.
 We know how to fight such charges, so that you avoid a criminal record that could undermine your job prospects, housing opportunities, or even result in preventing you from getting federal student loans.

 Unlike alcohol, where the state has set definite blood alcohol standards that prove impairment, no such standard has been set for a level of THC in the blood.
 Lawmakers are stymied by the properties of THC, which doesn’t appear in urine or blood for several hours after partaking.
 In addition, once in the body, THC stays for days, even weeks, so it is hard to tell when a person last ingested or smoked it.
 Regular pot users are potentially at higher risk for a possible marijuana DWI charge because a blood test will likely show THC present.